"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Frequency-differentiated integral equation solutions

 To do this we first note that $A_\omega^{-1}$ is strongly continuous with respect to $\omega$ (cf.~\cite{Ramm:04}), as it follows directly from the relations

 Then, using \Cref{omega_explicit_norms_deriv_int_op} together with the identity

-in view of the strong continuity of $A_\omega$ with respect to $\omega$, it follows that $A_\omega^{-1}$ is strongly differentiable, and that for every $\omega \in \mathbb{R}^+ \setminus \omega_0$ we have therefore established \Cref{inv_der_expl}.
-Utilizing the easily established rule for differentiation of a operator product of the form $B_{\omega}C_{\omega}$ together with~\eqref{inv_der_expl}, further, shows that $A_{\omega}^{-1}$ is infinitely differentiable.
+in view of the strong continuity of $A_\omega$ with respect to $\omega$, it follows that $A_\omega^{-1}$ is strongly differentiable, and that for every $\omega \in \mathbb{R}^+ \setminus \omega_0$ equation \Cref{inv_der_expl} holds.
+Utilizing the easily established rule for differentiation of an operator product of the form $B_{\omega}C_{\omega}$ together with~\eqref{inv_der_expl}, further, shows that $A_{\omega}^{-1}$ is infinitely differentiable.
+The differentiability of $\mu = \widetilde{\psi}_{+,T}^f$ to all orders and for all real frequencies $\omega$ then follows directly---including at $\omega = \omega_0$, since, by \Cref{3d_decay_lemma_2ndkind_wellposed}, $\widetilde{\psi}_{+,T}^f$ does not depend on the specific choice of $\omega_0$.
+The expression~\eqref{mu_freq_deriv}, finally, results from an application of Leibniz's differentiation rule to the quantity $A_\omega\mu_\omega$.
+The proof is complete. \end{proof}